 Material, which contains more than traces of heavy metal and of refined petroleum products containing halogen compounds, is prohibited to be incinerated.
 Light bulbs contain heavy metal and are prohibiting incinerating.
 Under shipboard operational waste the following materials have a density placing them in the category of heavy metal:

 IMO Annex VI regulation 16 prohibits incineration on ship of certain products, such as contaminated packaging materials and polychlorinated biphenyls (PCBs).

-Do not incinerate metals as soda and food can plates, flatware, serving spoons/tray, hardware (nuts & bolts), structural pieces, wire rope, chains etc, glass such as bottles, jars, drinking glasses etc., flammable materials such as bottles or cans containing flammable liquids or gasses and aerosol cans.
+Do not incinerate metals like soda and food can plates, flatware, serving spoons/tray, hardware (nuts & bolts), structural pieces, wire rope, chains etc, glass such as bottles, jars, drinking glasses etc., flammable materials such as bottles or cans containing flammable liquids or gasses and aerosol cans.
 Do not incinerate heavy loads with plastic or bulk food waste.
 Read the instruction/warning label on the garbage door.

 Loading of glass will result in a rock hard slag, which is difficult to remove from the refractory lining.

 Criteria for selection of proper sized incinerator

 When choosing your incinerator model, several factors should be consider: